-Example of a strong password: iwc8dcus Example of a less secure password: holtonwildcats74
+Example of a strong password: NluhatwJ78!
+Example of a less secure password: holtonwildcats74

-If you forget your password or enter it incorrectly five consecutive times and get locked out, you can use the automated Password Reset link displayed to you, or you may contact the bank to have your password reset.
+If you forget your password or enter it incorrectly seven consecutive times and get locked out, contact the bank to have your password reset.
 We monitor and record unsuccessful log-in attempts to detect any suspicious activity.

 Usernames and passwords are encrypted during transmission between the bank, its provider, and its core data processor.